 As was, I had replaced much of the structure over the years, but always just patching.

-Still, since it was facing the worst of the weather, which can get a bit extreme viewed from the south, 20ºC below, zero horizontal rain and 60mph winds I thought it would last longer turned away from it.
-Apart from the position of the door I wanted to simplify the roof and improve the walls, the double glazing had started letting damp in and the ivy was preparing for a massive offensive.
+Still, since it was facing the worst of the weather, which can get a bit extreme if you are used to more southern climes, 20ºC below zero, horizontal rain and 60mph winds I thought the door would last longer turned away from it.
+Apart from the position of the door I wanted to simplify the roof and improve the walls, the double glazing had started letting damp in and the ivy was preparing for a massive offensive through some very small holes.
 I have yet to persuade the electricity company to replace the old 1960s Vulcanised India Rubber mains cables but I’m hoping that will happen soon.
-It’s not causing the water ingress that it had been, but it causes most builders, craftsmen and hobbyists to suck their teeth, shake their heads and, in extreme cases, enter the house by a different door.
-It’ll give you an idea of the age of the stuff from the fact that they went to a wooden fusebox when we arrived.
+It’s not causing the water ingress that it had been, but it causes most builders, craftsmen and even DIY hobbyists to suck their teeth, shake their heads and, in extreme cases, enter the house by a different door.
+It’ll give you an idea of the age of the stuff from the fact that they went to a wooden fusebox when we moved in.
 To make life easier I left the roof up until I’d replaced the floor and walls.
 Nature was kind enough while I lacked windows.
 I was able to build up from the ground and then go back and replace the floor before replacing the roof.
-It involved a certain amount of to and fro (‘from’ presumably) and a spot of back and forth, but avoided working in midge infested rain.
+It involved a certain amount of to and fro (that means ‘from’ I think) and a spot of back and forth, but avoided working in midge infested rain.
 The first significant rain waited until I had it weather-proof.
 I don’t like plastic and avoided it where possible but the shiplap stuff was the only practical alternative to very expensive wooden cladding.
-The least warped floorboards were recycled and the ‘trim’ largely recycled church.
+The least warped floorboards were recycled and the ‘trim’ is largely recycled church.
 ‘Pitch Pine’ was very popular at the time of construction.
 It resists rot and insects, looks much nicer than modern DIY wood and there was enough for the job.
 I’m hoping to convert what’s left of the pulpit into some internal lining and cupboard.

 Down with the walls, replace them with block-work and shift the door.